 - CSS may be a less important optimization focus for improved performance, but there are some CSS features that impact performance more than others.
 In this article we look at some CSS properties that impact performance and suggested ways of handling styles to ensure performance is not negatively impacted.

-- Web font performance
+- Fonts and performance

 - Mobile performance

 - With web access on mobile devices being so popular, and all mobile platforms having fully-fledged web browsers, but possibly limited bandwidth, CPU and battery life, it is important to consider the performance of your web content on these platforms.
 This article looks at mobile-specific performance considerations.

 - There are many different things a developer can do to improve performance, but how fast is fast enough?
 How can you convince powers that be of the importance of these efforts?
 Once optimized, how can you ensure bloat doesn't come back?
 In this article we look at convincing managements, developing a performance culture and performance budget, and introduce ways to ensure regressions don't sneak into your code base.